tswow/tswow-wiki-0.13/_introduction/5-custom-spell.md

 ## Conclusion

 This has been a long tutorial with a lot of theory and troubleshooting.
 TSWoW tries its best to make spell creation easier than it used to be, but spells are just fundamentally complicated and it's impossible to make a single API that makes creating every kind of spell easy.
 Our aim is instead to teach you how to _think_ like a reverse engineer yourself, and to fill this wiki with plenty of code examples if you get stuck.

-In the next tutorial, we will [create Talents for our class and spells](6_CustomTalents.md)